 There’s a lot that goes into caring for plants! 😅

-Some houseplants can grow happily in the same pot for years with proper care and others will regularly need fresh soil in order to thrive.
+Some houseplants can grow happily in the same pot for years with proper care and others will regularly need fresh soil or soil conditioning elements in order to thrive.

 Since fresh soil brings new nutrients, your plants will grow both in size and in weight with each new helping of soil.
 In fact, fast-growing plants may not only need a change of potting soil but a larger pot as well!